Merck Logo

 Merck & Co Logo History

 First, the apothecary Friedrich Jacob Merck set up a company in Germany.
-Then his descendant Georg Merck began to expand his business to foreign countries, where he launched production sites, laboratories, and research centers.
+Then, his descendant, Georg Merck, began to expand his business to foreign countries, where he launched production sites, laboratories, and research centers.
 As a result of business negotiations, it was decided to open a branch of the Merck Group’s chemical and pharmaceutical plant in the United States.
-However, in 1917 the state confiscated the firm.
-Two years later, the owner bought back the shares and privatized them again, but then it again became independent of the parent company.
+However, in 1917, the state confiscated the firm.
+Two years later, the owner bought back the shares and privatized them again, but it became independent of the parent company again.
 This time is considered the second founding date of Merck & Co.

 Nationalization after the First World War had negative legal consequences.
 The parent organization, which previously included the American division, initiated litigation regarding the name.
-It was decided that Merck of Darmstadt (the original company) would own the rights to it in all countries except the territory of the United States and Canada.
-There it is known as EMD (abbreviation for Emanuel Merck, Darmstadt).
-But this did not satisfy the requirements of the founder, and litigation still flares up.
+It was decided that Merck of Darmstadt (the original company) would own the rights to it in all countries except the United States and Canada territory.
+It is known as EMD (abbreviation for Emanuel Merck, Darmstadt).
+However, this did not satisfy the requirements of the founder, and litigation still flares up.

-Naturally, problems with ownership of the name Merck were reflected in the visual identity of the American successor, which became an independent structure.
-Her own logo did not come into existence until 1953, signaling a complete break between the two companies.
+Naturally, problems with Merck’s ownership were reflected in the visual identity of the American successor, which became an independent structure.
+Her logo did not exist until 1953, signaling a complete break between the two companies.
 However, this fact did not prevent the newly created enterprise from using the name of a German pharmacist in the emblem.
 In general, a pharmaceutical company from the United States has two trademarks.

 What is Merck & Co?